unigrid-project/unigrid-project.github.io/docs/governance/launchpad_02.md

 ## Status

-DRAFT
+VOTING

 ## Proposal

-A governance proposal to conduct a token sale on the [NFPAD launchpad](https://nfpad.io/), allocate the raised funds to UGD Software AB for software development, and reserve a portion of the tokens for community needs IE listing fees.
+A governance proposal to conduct a token sale on the [NFPAD](https://nfpad.io/) launchpad, allocate the raised funds to UGD Software AB for software development, and reserve a portion of the tokens for community needs IE listing fees.

 ### Context